hibernatexj/presto/presto-docs/src/main/sphinx/server-installation-cluster-manual.rst

 =================================================================
-Presto Server Installation for a Cluster (Presto Admin and RPMs)
+Presto Server Installation on a Cluster (Presto Admin and RPMs)
 =================================================================

 You can use Presto Admin and RPMs to install and deploy Presto on a